 Naomona is located on a cleared campsite, with all five of the platformed tents facing inwards towards the camp shelter.
 One tentpad is wheelchair accessible.
-The NEW tents are all-weather, mildew resistant material.
+The tents are all-weather, mildew resistant material.
 The kitchen shelter has tables under cover and an air-tight wood-burning stove and a cupboard containing almost everything you need for Girl Guide camping.

 This is a perfect site for a weekend camp as the tents are already set up–just arrive, set up your kitchen, have the girls spread out their bedding and let the FUN begin!

 Lamalcha is the last campsite on the left before heading up the hill to Kaatsa.
 Guides and PFs especially like this site as the tentpads are in the woods, obscured from the penetrating eye of the Guiders who camp beside the shelter.
 Four tent pads are located amongst the trees, 2 beside the shelter, and one across the open area (for the more timid girls/or possibly the noisiest girls??).
 The shelter has 2 long tables for eating and camp activities; the kitchen has an airtight, wood-burning stove, with several shelves for storage.
 A locked cupboard contains most items needed for camp (check the FAQ for details).
 Picnic tables are available for outdoor use.